linkerd/linkerd2-proxy/README.md

 ## License

-Conduit is copyright 2018 the linkerd2-proxy authors.
+linkerd2-proxy is copyright 2018 the linkerd2-proxy authors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the